 While that is true, keeping a PC with no case forever isn’t a great idea.
 Cases serve several important functions for computers, and it is better to have those functions than it is to be without them.

 What looks good to one person may not look great to someone else.
-You could also argue that looks really aren’t important at all when it comes to a good PC.
+You could also argue that looks aren’t important when it comes to a good PC.
 However, it is a good idea to stop and consider what the desktop is.

 You can think of the case as a fancy set of clothes for the computer that will give you a lot of entertainment or work value.